KhalilAK/Polygon_Renderer-WINAPI/README.md

 Overview
 --------

 A simple Windows application written in C using WINAPI.
-Lets users render polygons of any shape, size, and color.
+Lets users render polygons of any shape, size, and color(HEX).

 Features